Bali is undoubtedly one of the most beautiful and amazing islands on the planet, and it has a little something for everyone!

 West Bali is where a lot of Indonesians from the neighboring island of Java come for vacation.
 Therefore the culture is more Muslim.
 You’ll find more mosques than temples and the daily calls to prayer fill the air.
 Medewi Beach is a much lesser-known surf spot located in this area.
 In North Bali, the most famous city is Lovina which is super chill and laid back.

 Still confused about in Bali different areas?
 Read on, we got you 🙂

-Although there has been a boom in tourism to Bali since the 1980’s, infrastructure is still basic in many ways.
+Although there has been a boom in tourism to Bali since the 1980s, infrastructure is still basic in many ways.
 The public transportation isn’t great.
 The Kura-Kura shuttle bus connects most of the cities in the southern part of the island near the airport.
-Other than that, you’ll need to hire a driver to get you to the different cities.
+Other than that, you’ll need to hire a driver to get you to different cities or rent a scooter.

-Bali is one of my favourite places to live (I plan on spending 6 months here in 2019 and I’m literally writing this sentence from a hammock by the pool, in Bali, right now).
-Bali attracts an epic crowd of surfers, yogis, online entrepreneurs and fitness fanatics and is certainly the healthiest place that I have ever lived… If you are low on time and want to explore the best that Bali has to offer, whilst getting fit at the same time, check out my mate Will Henke’s awesome fitness retreats in Bali.
+Bali is one of my favorite places to live.
+Bali attracts an epic crowd of surfers, yogis, online entrepreneurs, and fitness fanatics and is certainly the healthiest place that I have ever lived… If you are low on time and want to explore the best that Bali has to offer, whilst getting fit at the same time, check out my mate Will Henke’s awesome fitness retreats in Bali.